dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 }
 ```

+For more information about the Android app lifecycle, see [Understand the Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle) on developer.android.com.

 ### iOS

 The following table lists the .NET MAUI delegates that are invoked in response to iOS lifecycle events being raised: